will62794/will62794.github.io/_drafts/2026-01-18-bespoke-compilation.md

 ## Benchmark Throughput Difference

 Measure the throughput (states/second) difference in the state space generation states between TLC and the C++ version.
 Check with the user for the finite model config parameters to use for this run, and update the generated C++ version of the spec to account for this if needed.
 You can do this benchmark by measuring the total runtime of TLC for an exhaustive run, and measuring its time duration and from this compute distinct states per second, and doing this similarly for the C++ version.
 When doing this, disable JSON dumping for both TLC and C++ to avoid the associated overhead.
 In order to measure the throughput of TLC, make sure to use the time duration reported by the final output of TLC.
+You don't need to do multiple runs of each, a single run is fine.

 Generate a simple markdown report file on the results once the benchmark is complete.
 {% endhighlight %}

 From within a [repo](https://github.com/will62794/model-compiler), we can store this as a Markdown file under `~/.claude/commands` and then open up Claude Code and run the `compile_tla` command, which will then prompt us to get started with a given TLA+ spec.

-### Running Some Benchmarks
+## Running Some Benchmarks

 We can start with a test on the [`TwoPhase.tla`](https://github.com/will62794/model-compiler/blob/main/TwoPhase/TwoPhase.tla) specification, a standard TLA+ example and benchmark modeling two-phase commit.
 If we start up Claude Code and run our compilation command on this spec, Claude chugs away, with a few interaction points from the user (e.g. to confirm finite model parameters, etc.) and we can see it generate the following validation report, executed for a model with 4 resource managers: